All Episodes

 You ought to read the reports I get.

-We're talking about my cat.
+They're talking about my cat.

-Our patients are very happy with.
+Our patients are very happy.

-Anyway, pumpkin's had some urinary tract problems lately.
+Anyway, Pumpkins had some urinary tract problems lately.

 Little cat thinks she has to urinate when she doesn't.